App

 <nav class="app-sidebar">...</nav>

-<!-- Required; id is needed if you're using the Skip to Main link component -->
+<!-- Required; id is needed if you're using the Skip Link component -->

 <main id="main-content" class="app-content">...</main>